 The Interdisciplinary Studies major exposes students to a number of disciplines and academic areas, and emphasizes critique, analysis, evaluation and the development and iterative application of skills in critical thinking, writing, public speaking, data gathering, evaluation and presentation.
 This type of academic foundation prepares students for virtually any academic path or career of their choosing.

-BA in Interdisciplinary Studies/Concentration in Education Studies
+BA in Interdisciplinary Studies/Concentration in Education Studies Program of Study

 Students majoring in Interdisciplinary Studies/Concentration in Education Studies must meet the following requirements for graduation: